npm/unique-slug/README.md

 unique-slug
 ===========

-Generate a unique character string suitible for use in files and URLs.
+Generate a unique character string suitable for use in files and URLs.

 ```
 var uniqueSlug = require('unique-slug')